wtayyeb/django-postman/docs/quickstart.rst

 You may specify some additional configuration options in your :file:`settings.py`:

+``POSTMAN_I18N_URLS``
+    *New in version 3.5.0.*

+    Set it to True if you want the internationalization of URL patterns.
+    Translations are provided by the language files.

+    *Defaults to*: False.

 ``POSTMAN_DISALLOW_ANONYMOUS``
     Set it to True if you do not allow visitors to write to users.
     That way, messaging is restricted to a User-to-User exchange.